Connect with me through Academia.edu.

 The second edition of U.S. and Latin American Relations (2015) is now out!

 My textbook, Understanding Latin American Politics, published in 2014:

 I am professor and chair of the Department of Political Science and Public Administration.
 I am also the editor of the academic journal The Latin Americanist.
 My research interests include Latin American politics, U.S.-Latin American relations, and Latin American immigration to the United States.
 I am past president of the Southeastern Council of Latin American Studies (SECOLAS).

-I’ve been blogging on all these issues almost daily since 2006 on my blog Two Weeks Notice.
+I’ve been blogging on anything related to Latin America almost daily since 2006 on my blog Two Weeks Notice.